HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 It is important to note that this chapter is based on analysis from [Lighthouse](https://developers.google.com/web/tools/lighthouse/), the [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report), as well as raw and rendered HTML elements from the [HTTP Archive](https://httparchive.org/) crawl.
 In the case of the HTTP Archive and Lighthouse, it is limited to the data identified from websites' home pages only, not site-wide crawls.
 We have taken this into consideration when doing assessments.
 Keeping this distinction in mind is important when drawing conclusions from our results.
 You can learn more about it on our [Methodology](./methodology) page.

 {# TODO(authors): Is "Organic Search" a proper noun?
 Or should it be lowercase? #}
-Let's go through this year's Organic Search optimization main findings.
+Let's go through this year's organic search optimization main findings.

 ## Fundamentals